 CustomerSuccessNetwork.org, is a community for customer success managers across Europe.
-It started a landing page with a sign up form collect early adopter interest in the community.
+It started as a landing page with a sign up form collect early adopter interest in the community.

 Once further member consultation was completed, we built a more comprehensive site.
 In addition to a more detailed landing page, we included integrations for events (Meetup and Eventbrite), job listings, blog site and community forum for registered members.
 Language translation was included across the site, to reflect the European nature of the users.